belak/go-seabird/docs/configuration.md

 # server's certificate chain and host name.
 # If [tlsnoverify] is true, TLS accepts any certificate
 # presented by the server and any host name in that certificate.
-# is mode, TLS is susceptible to man-in-the-middle attacks.
+# In this mode, TLS is susceptible to man-in-the-middle attacks.
 # This should be used only for testing.
 tlsnoverify false